One of our favorite things to do as a family is go for drives.

-Last night at dusk we spotted a little driveway off a
+Last night at dusk, we spotted a little driveway off an

 The entrance to the gate was guarded by two giant majestic cement gargoyles.

-Lottie stayed in the car with Mr. Nielson because she was really scared,
+Lottie stayed in the car with Mr. Nielson because she was terrified,

-but the kids and I walked to the driveway to examine the amazing creatures.
+but the kids and I walked to the driveway to examine the fantastic creatures.

 What was this place?
 Who lived here?
 Why was it so overgrown?